vlang/v/doc/docs.md

 even when references are passed.

 V is not a pure functional language however.
-It is possible to modify function arguments by using the same keyword `mut`:
+It is possible to modify function arguments by using the same keyword `var`:

 ```v
 struct User {